modernben/forge-docs/1.0/sites/ssl.md

 ### Cloudflare API Token

-If you are using Cloudflare, your Cloudflare API token must have the `Zone.Zone.Read` and `Zone.DNS.Edit` permissions.
+If you are using [Cloudflare](https://cloudflare.com), your Cloudflare API token must have the `Zone.Zone.Read` and `Zone.DNS.Edit` permissions.
 In addition, the token must have permissions on **all** zones attached to your Cloudflare account.

+## Existing Certificates

+You can also install purchased certificates through the Forge UI.